FrancoCanzani/saaslist/README.md

 # SaasList - Product Hunt for SaaS

-A modern platform for discovering and sharing SaaS products, built with Next.js and Supabase.
+A modern platform for discovering and sharing products, built with Next.js and Supabase.

 ## 🚀 Quick Start